dndanli/decide-my-meal/README.md

-## ✨A website to help people decide what to and where to eat✨
+## ✨A website to help people decide what to eat and where to eat✨

 ### Technologies used: ReactJs, Typescript, NodeJs, Heroku.